InsanityRadio/AudioEngine/README.md

 Audio egress will include:

-- Icecast
-- Variable DASH
 - HLS

-There will be support for multiple ingest points, to prevent single point of failure.
+There will be support for multiple ingest points, to prevent single point of failure from bad hardware.

 # Building